laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 - [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/work-remotely)  - Make Teams,Work remotely, Collaborate, Video conference.
 - [Microsoft Example](https://medium.com/flutter-io/building-beautiful-flexible-user-interfaces-with-flutter-material-theming-and-official-material-13ae9279ef19)  - Make Teams,Work remotely, Collaborate, Video conference.

+## Opx

+### Atlassian

+- [Atlassian](https://www.atlassian.com/software/free) - the collaboration and productivity software provider, is making its flagship cloud products available for free for teams of up to 10 people.
+This comes in addition to its existing free offerings for teams of all sizes, and the offer is not time-bound.

+- [Trello](https://trello.com/education) - Atlassian is giving educators free, one-year subscriptions to Trello Business Class, to help them stay organized and connected as they transition to remote learning.

 ### Please make your contribution as PR and will resolve within 2 hrs.